DevGrow/devgrow.github.io/_posts/2010-05-21-super-simple-css-buttons.markdown

 - web design
 ---

 While playing around with a few button designs for my latest project, I came up with a simple CSS-only button system that is both lightweight and compatible with nearly all major browsers.
-Check it out and let me know what you think!<!-- more -->
+Check it out and let me know what you think!